sanju9922/sanju9922/README.md

 # 👋 Hello!
 I'm Sanjay Kumar

 Welcome to my GitHub profile!
-I'm a passionate backend developer with a focus on building scalable web applications and exploring data structures and algorithms in Java.
+I'm a passionate backend developer focusing on building scalable web applications and exploring data structures and algorithms in Java.

 ## 🚀 About Me
 - 💻 Backend developer experienced in Java, JavaScript, Python, and more.